DanielFerreira-hub/projeto-integrado/Docs/database_schema.md

 | asset_images      | asset_type, asset_id | hardware_assets / software_assets / didactic_assets | Polymorphic  |

 **Note:**
-- `asset_type` must be set as "hardware", "software", or "didactic".
+- `asset_type` must be set as 'hardware', 'software', or 'didactic'.
 - `asset_id` is the id of the respective asset in the asset table of the given type.
+- Foreign key constraints on polymorphic pairs must be enforced at the application level, not the database.

 **Example**:
 If an image is for a didactic asset, use